ibm-cloud-docs/dl/about.md

 {{site.data.keyword.dl_full}} offerings provide connectivity from an external source into a customer's {{site.data.keyword.cloud_notm}} private network. {{site.data.keyword.dl_short}} can be viewed as an alternative to a traditional site-to-site VPN solution, which is designed for customers that need more consistent, higher-throughput connectivity between a remote network and their {{site.data.keyword.cloud_notm}} environments.
 {:shortdesc}

+   The {{site.data.keyword.dl_full_notm}} service is a routed, OSI Layer-3 service.
+It offers a direct connection to the {{site.data.keyword.cloud_notm}} private network backbone, with low latency and speeds up to 10 Gbps.

+  For increased flexibility in creating this Layer-3 connectivity, {{site.data.keyword.dl_full_notm}} enables customers to use:

+   * Dual IP for remote hosts
+   * Tunneling for BYOIP

 ## {{site.data.keyword.dl_short}} offerings
 {: #overview-of-direct-link-offerings}